configcat/docs/website/docs/sdk-reference/dart.md

 ```dart
 client.setOffline();
 ```
-In offline mode the SDK won't initiate HTTP requests and will work only from its cache.
+In offline mode, the SDK won't initiate HTTP requests and will work only from its cache.

 To put the SDK back in online mode, you can do the following:
 ```dart